RECOGNITION OF PRIOR LEARNING POLICY

 •participation in structured assessment activities the individual would normally be required to undertake if they were enrolled in the qualification component/s.

-Qualifications issued by the other Registered Training Organisations will be recognised by Talents Search.
+Qualifications issued by the other Registered Training Organisations will be recognised by Talents In Training.

 A credit transfer will be given for units/modules already achieved at another Registered Training Organisation in the qualification for which a participant is enrolling.